adaltas/node-masson/commons/mysql/server/install.coffee.md

 with the chosen params.
 Other action could be used to change the root password, but `/usr/bin/mysql_secure_installation` program is to the one to be used for production envrionment.
-The bu is fixed after version 5.7 of MySQL/MariaDB.
+The bug is fixed after version 5.7 of MySQL/MariaDB.

       @call
         header: 'Secure Installation'